 Connect with a licensed physician online in minutes.

-- The Accountability List tracks hundreds of cannabis businesses, noting in each business the founder and corporate responsibility officer, the number of Black employees, whether or not the company is POC owned, the company’s public statements renouncing racism, and substantive actions or donations (if any) backing up statements denouncing racism.
+Cannaclusive made The Accountability List which tracks hundreds of cannabis businesses, noting in each business the founder and corporate responsibility officer, the number of Black employees, whether or not the company is BIPOC owned, the company’s public statements renouncing racism, and substantive actions or donations (if any) backing up statements denouncing racism.

 “We’re asking for people to see us,” Pryor told Forbes news.
 “We’re still not being seen.
 This industry is being gobbled up by white men who intentionally are making it hostile for people of color to exist in the cannabis industry.
 It’s time to hold people accountable.”